 There are approximately 40 places available for girls applying for Year 7.
 Application is through the school’s admissions office and a £300 registration fee applies.

-Girls who have been registered for 11 plus entry will take the school’s entrance exam in January, the year of entry (Monday 23rd January 2023 for September 2023 entry).
+Girls who have been registered for 11 plus entry will take the school’s entrance exam in November/December in the year of entry.
 Girls spend a day at the school; as well as the written tests, they also have an interview with the headmistress or one of the two deputy headmistresses, a session in the gym, a break and lunch, and a tour of the school.
 Candidates are looked after throughout the day by a current Year 7 pupil.